awsdocs/amazon-ec2-user-guide/doc_source/instance-booting-from-wrong-volume.md

 In some situations, you may find that a volume other than the volume attached to `/dev/xvda` or `/dev/sda` has become the root volume of your instance\.
 This can happen when you have attached the root volume of another instance, or a volume created from the snapshot of a root volume, to an instance with an existing root volume\.

 This is due to how the initial ramdisk in Linux works\.
-It chooses the volume defined as `/` in the `/etc/fstab`, and in some distributions, including Amazon Linux, this is determined by the label attached to the volume partition\.
+It chooses the volume defined as `/` in the `/etc/fstab`, and in some distributions, this is determined by the label attached to the volume partition\.
 Specifically, you find that your `/etc/fstab` looks something like the following:

 ```
 LABEL=/ / ext4 defaults,noatime 1 1